 Multi-Location Social Media Management: 2026 Operator Playbook

 The franchise and multi-location economy is bigger than ever.
 The International Franchise Association projects roughly 821,000 franchise establishments operating in the U.S., contributing more than $897 billion in annual economic output.
-Add in healthcare systems, dental groups, multi-unit restaurants, regional service contractors, and the dental-services groups buying up independent practices across the country, and a meaningful share of social media managers are now juggling multiple brand entities, not just multiple platforms.
+Add in healthcare systems, dental groups, multi-unit restaurants, regional service contractors, and the dental-services groups buying up independent practices across the country, and a meaningful share of marketers are now juggling multiple brand entities, not just multiple platforms.

 The single-location playbook does not scale.
 Posting cadence, content variation, review handling, and analytics all become a different problem when you cross from one location to five, fifteen, or fifty.
 The cost of getting it wrong shows up as uneven local-pack rankings, lopsided review profiles, and AI search engines that simply refuse to recommend your weaker locations.